T37 Human Ecology Building (HEB)

-Denise Nicole Green is an Assistant Professor in the Department of Fiber Science and Apparel Design and Director of the Cornell Costume and Textile Collection.
+Denise Nicole Green is an Associate Professor in the Department of Fiber Science and Apparel Design and Director of the Cornell Fashion + Textile Collection (CF+TC).
 Professor Green's research uses ethnography, video production, archival methods, and curatorial practice to explore production of fashion, textiles, identities, and visual design.
-She is also a faculty member in American Indian and Indigenous Studies and the Cornell Institute of Archaeology and Material Studies as well as a graduate field member in the Department of Anthropology at Cornell.
+She is also a faculty member in American Indian and Indigenous Studies Program, the Cornell Institute of Archaeology and Material Studies, and the American Studies Program, as well as a graduate field member in the Department of Anthropology at Cornell.

 Professor Green received a PhD in Socio-Cultural Anthropology from the University of British Columbia.
 With the Ethnographic Film Unit at UBC and Nuu-chah-nulth First Nations communities, she directed a series of documentary films exploring textiles, identity, and Aboriginal title.
-Prior to this, she earned a Master of Science in Textiles from the University of California--Davis where she researched fashion and gender expression at the Burning Man Festival.
+She has continued this work, and recently directed the film, Mapping Regalia in Hupacasath Territory, which debuted at the Textile Society of America's Biennial Conference Film Festival.
+Prior to her work on the Northwest Coast, Professor Green earned a Master of Science in Textiles from the University of California--Davis where she researched fashion and gender expression at the Burning Man Festival.
 During her undergraduate program at Cornell University she studied fashioned youth subcultures and completed an honors thesis about redesigning 4-H clothing club curriculum for the 21st century.

 In her curatorial practice, Professor Green uses fashion to engage with important social, cultural, and political issues.
-Her award-winning exhibitions include The Biggest Little Fashion City: Ithaca and Silent Film Style (2016, recipient of the Richard Martin Award) and Union-Made: Fashioning America in the 20th Century (2017, recipient of the Betty Kirke Excellence in Research Award).
+Most recently, she curated Fashion & Feathers (2019 - 2020) in collaboration with colleagues at the Cornell University Museum of Vertebrates and the Lab of Ornithology.
+Professor Green's award-winning exhibitions include The Biggest Little Fashion City: Ithaca and Silent Film Style (2016, recipient of the Richard Martin Award) and Union-Made: Fashioning America in the 20th Century (2017, recipient of the Betty Kirke Excellence in Research Award).
 She was the faculty advisor for WOMEN EMPOWERED: Fashions from the Frontline (2018), which received international media attention and was part of the Cornell Council for the Arts 2018 Biennial.
-Professor Green also serves as the faculty advisor for the Charlotte A. Jirousek Undergraduate Fellowship in the Cornell Costume & Textile Collection and mentors undergraduate students curating historical fashion exhibitions.
-Curatorial and research aspects of the Cornell Costume & Textile Collection are chronicled on social media, including a Facebook, Instagram (@cornellcostumecollection), and the CCTC blog.
+Professor Green also serves as the faculty advisor for the Charlotte A. Jirousek Research Fellowship in the CF+TC and mentors students curating historical fashion exhibitions.
+Curatorial, research, and public outreach aspects of the CF+TC are chronicled on social media, including a Facebook, Instagram (@cornellfashioncollection), and the CF+TC blog.

 Research areas: anthropological studies of style and fashion; history of dress and textiles; ethnographic practice; documentary film production; Native American textiles and regalia; history of anthropology; textile printing and dyeing; space and place studies; museum studies and curatorial practice